-Standard - whilst there is a high likelihood that the asset will be recovered, therefore representing low risk to the Group, the asset may not be collateralized.
+Standard - whilst there is a high likelihood that the asset will be recovered and therefore, represents low risk to the Group, the asset may not be collateralized.

 Counterparty credit risk exposure is considered as past due when payment is due according to the contractual terms but is not received.